ua-data7/User-Manuals/docs/access/access_hpc.md

         ![](../assets/HPC/hpc-01.png){width="650"}
     </figure>

-### :simple-rstudio: RStudio
+### Connecting to the Applications

+!!!
+Tip "The following section uses RStudio as an example, however, these same instructions are applicable to **:material-chart-bell-curve: Matlab**, **:simple-jupyter: Jupyter**, **:material-apps-box: Stata** and the **:octicons-device-desktop-16: Interactive Desktop**."

 1. Once you access the OnDemand interface, navigate to the "Interactive Apps" dropdown menu.
-2. Select "RStudio server" from the options.
+2. Select the desired application from the options, in this case "RStudio server" was chosen.
     <figure markdown="span">
         ![](../assets/HPC/hpc-02.png){width="650"}
     </figure>
-3. Choose the necessary resources and enter your PI's accounting group in the "PI Group" field.
+3. Apply the necessary resources and enter your laboratory/research group in the "PI Group" field.
     <figure markdown="span">
         ![](../assets/HPC/hpc-03.png){width="700"}
     </figure>